Passionately Human, No Less Divine

 It discusses African-American Protestantism, in Bronzeville, Chicago during the stated period in its title, which coincides with the Great Migration.

 Charles H. Long of University of California Santa Barbara wrote that the book "gives a religious interpretation of the Great Northern Migration or Southern Exodus itself."

 Reception

-Andrea D. Butler of University of Rochester wrote that the work "will prove to be, I hope, a pivotal text" in its field.
+Anthea D. Butler, then of University of Rochester, wrote that the work "will prove to be, I hope, a pivotal text" in its field.

 Barbara L. Green of Wright State University stated that it was an "important contribution" and "well-researched".
 She also stated that the information on how churches in shop space were created held interest for her.

 Long stated that the work "is a very important study".